 Opened baking powder

 Once you open the package, the air will start to do its thing, and the powder’s stability will weaken.
 It won’t happen right away, but it won’t last forever either.
-The estimated duration of the open leavening agent is between three and six months.
+The estimated duration of the open baking powder is between three and six months.
+Try to use the whole package as soon as possible so your baked goods don’t get dull.

 Can Baking Powder Go Bad?

 As we explained, yes and no. It can go bad and not perform its task as it should.
 And that is enough to ruin your day while trying to prepare your favorite cake.
 When you put effort into making a biscuit, and it doesn’t rise properly, the fact that the product is safe to eat does not make you too enthusiastic.
-So how to recognize that the product has expired?
+So how tell if baking powder has expired?

 Sign 1: Moisture got to it